Flag of Earth: Earth Flag (1969)

 During 1969, peace activist John McConnell proposed his design titled the Earth Flag.
 The current version of the flag consists of The Blue Marble, a photograph of Earth taken on 7 December 1972 by the crew of the Apollo 17 on its way to the Moon.
 The planet is placed on the dark blue background.
 Prior to 1973, the flag design used photograph no. 69HC487, taken by the crew of the Apollo 10 on 18 May 1969.
-The early flag versions also had more simplified designs, depicting white outlines of the clouds, on the light blue circle, instead of more detailed photograph of the planet.
+The early flag versions also had more simplified designs, depicting white outlines of the clouds, on the light blue circle, instead of the more detailed photograph of the planet.

 The design debuted at the Moon Watch event in Central Park, New York City, on 20 July 1969, during which, people watched and celebrated the first Moon landing done by the crew of the Apollo 11.
-On 22 April 1970, McConnell organized the first Earth Day, in San Francisco, California at which his flags were used.
+On 22 April 1970, McConnell organized the first Earth Day, in San Francisco, California, at which his flags were used.
 Since then, the flag has become widely associated with Earth Day.
 In 1992, astronaut Anatoly Berezovoy carried the Earth Flag with him during his time in space.